 About the Gateway Cities Vision

-In 2013, Gateway City leaders came together to develop an “education vision.”
+In 2013, Gateway City leaders came together to develop an education Vision.
 Their farsighted plan leverages unique urban assets to create exceptional learning environments.
-Achieving this vision is fundamental to making Gateway Cities more attractive communities for families to live and more productive places for employers to locate.
-In today’s economy, nothing is more central to the economic revitalization of these cities and their regions than realizing this education vision.
+Achieving this shared vision is fundamental to making Gateway Cities more attractive communities for families to live and more productive places for employers to locate.